CSCI 382

 Subset sum writeup

-Each solution on a problem set will be graded on a 0-4 scale.
+Each solution on a problem set or exam will be marked on the following scale:

 If you do not get credit for a problem set, you may revise it; see the resubmission policy below.